RTlabCBM/FidelityFinder/README.md

 	</details>

 - ### Step 8: VCF analysis
   An in-house Python (v3.6) script is used to analyze the variants information of the `<sample_name>.vcf` file of the [Step 7](#step-7-variant-calling).
-The script creates a report (an Excel file) with different data (table with variants, total number of variants, mutation rate...) and creates graphs showing the distribution of variants in the reference sequence, the distribution of indels, and a heatmap with the types of SNPs (if any).
+The script creates a report (an Excel file) with different data (table with variants, total number of variants, error rate...) and creates graphs showing the distribution of variants in the reference sequence, the distribution of indels, and a heatmap with the types of SNPs (if any).

 	<details>
 	<summary>Output files</summary>